 CDBG-CV funds have a six-year period of performance under the grant agreement between the City and HUD.
 Therefore, CDBG-CV funds must be fully spent by June 24, 2026.
-Accordingly, the City will continue to implement the Rental Assistance, Mortgage Assistance, and Business Assistance programs until these funds are fully expended, except that under the November 18, 2020 substantial amendment to the Action Plan, any remaining funds for Business Assistance program after December 31, 2022 will be reallocated to the Emergency Housing Needs Assistance program.
+Accordingly, the City will continue to implement the Rental Assistance, Mortgage Assistance, and Business Assistance programs until these funds are fully expended.
+The City expects to meet the CDBG-CV 80 percent expenditure deadline on or before the end of the third year of the period of performance, which is August 12, 2023.